In your food processor, place the flour,

 salt, and sugar and process until combined.
 Add the butter and process

 until the mixture resembles coarse meal (about 15 seconds).
-Pour 1/8
+Add

-until the dough just holds together when pinched.
-If necessary,
+until the dough holds together when pinched.
+(See video for

 add more water.

 Turn the dough onto your work surface and gather into a ball.

 wrap, and refrigerate for about one hour or until firm.
 This will chill the butter and relax the gluten in the flour.